 More guides are available on the Guides page.

 Lauren F. Landsburg, Editor.
 Lauren Landsburg is an economist and private computer consultant in Rochester, New York.
 She migrated into computer programming while running a side-business specializing in typesetting textbooks using her own software based on TeX.
 Before that, she taught economics at the University of Rochester and served on the Council of Economic Advisers under Presidents Reagan and G. H. Bush.
 She received her Ph.D. in economics from the University of Chicago, preceded by an A.M. in Chinese from Yale University.
 She became interested in international finance after she noticed that classical Chinese texts regularly reported money supply figures.
 She is a co-author of a textbook, Macroeconomics, and has published in the Journal of Applied Econometrics.
+She is a founding member and director of EAR, a private not-for-profit teaching English as a second language to immigrants and refugees in Rochester, New York.

 He has written in a wide range of scholarly publications and has published over 200 articles and book reviews in magazines and newspapers, including, in declining order of frequency, the Wall Street Journal, Fortune, the Red Herring, the Freeman, Reason, and Regulation.
 One of his specialties is making economics understandable to non-economists.
 He has written, edited, or co-authored four books, The Fortune Encyclopedia of Economics (1993), The Joy of Freedom: An Economist’s Odyssey (2002), Making Great Decisions in Business and Life (2006), and The Concise Encyclopedia of Economics (2008).
 He has testified before committees of the U.S. Congress and has appeared on The O’Reilly Factor, the Jim Lehrer Newshour, CNN, and C-SPAN.
 In 1984, he won the Mencken Award for Best Investigative Journalism Article.